Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

 Class 2 refers to all thin-skinned, hoofed game averaging under about 300 pounds in live weight.
 In North America this includes the various deer species, pronghorn antelope, sheep, goats, caribou, black bear and feral hogs.
 It would also include most deer, antelope, sheep, goats and similar size animals around the world.

 Class 4 represents thick-skinned, dangerous game and the large predators.
 There are no weight limits for Class 4 game.
 Examples of the former include American bison, Asian water buffalo, Cape buffalo, rhino, hippo and elephant.
 The latter include grizzly and brown bear, polar bear, jaguar, leopard, lion and tiger.
-Note that in most African countries, calibers of at least 9.3mm or .375 are mandated by law for hunting lion, Cape buffalo, rhino, hippo and elephant.
+Note that in most African countries the 9.3x62mm and/or .375 H&H are mandated by law as the minimum for hunting lion, Cape buffalo, rhino, hippo and elephant.

-The big predators (bears and cats) are probably best hunted with powerful medium bore rifles on the order of the 9.3x62mm, .350 Rem.
-Magnum, .338 Magnums and .375 Magnums.
-However, powerful small bore calibers shooting heavy for caliber bullets, such as the .30-06, 7mm Magnums, .300 Magnums and 8mm Magnums, are often used.
+The big predators (bears and cats) are probably best hunted with powerful rifles on the order of the .300 Magnums, 8mm Magnums, .338 Magnums, .35 Magnums, 9.3x62mm, 9.3x74R and .375 Magnums.
+However, the .30-06 and 7mm Magnums shooting heavy for caliber bullets are often used.
+In Alaska the Dept. of Fish and Game suggests the .30-06/220 grain load as the minimum for hunting brown bear.

 Caliber (bullet diameter) is not an accurate indication of killing power, so alone it is not a reliable guide to cartridge selection.
 For example, the .375 Winchester is primarily a deer and black bear cartridge, while the .375 H&H Mag. is an international dangerous game cartridge.